GabyRebound/Arduino-Unity_tut/README.md

 </code>
 </pre>

-then open the <a href="https://github.com/danivdwerf/Arduino_tut/blob/master/Assets/Test_Script.cs">unity code</a>
+then open the <a href="https://github.com/danivdwerf/Arduino-Unity_tut/blob/master/Assets/Test_Script.cs">unity code</a>

 the /dev/tty.usbmodem1421 may be different for your mac device, so check your path on codebender

 put this script on a cube and use the controller to move it

-this should get you started :D
+this should get you started!